-Aside from the reverse culture shock of seeing the old farm broken up, I anticipate experiencing the ten following types of culture shock which most people encounter.
+Aside from the reverse culture shock of seeing the old farm broken up, I experienced the ten following types of culture shock which most people encounter.

 1. Time Change

 Wisconsin, my travel destination, and Bangkok are on the opposite sides of the globe.
 They are separated by 12 time zones.
-When it is 6:00 A.M. in Bangkok the day I depart, it will be 6:00 P.M.. the previous day in Wisconsin.
-Hence, after 22 hours of flights and layovers when I arrive at Green Bay Airport, it will be 4:00 A.M. on the following day in Bangkok, but only 4:00 P.M. on the same day in Wisconsin.
-After arriving in Wisconsin, my internal body clock will feel like it is 4:00 A.M.
-Bangkok time and I will be a walking zombie.This situation is widely referred to as jet lag.
+When it was 6:00 A.M. in Bangkok the day I departed, it was 6:00 P.M.. the previous day in Wisconsin.
+Hence, after 22 hours of flights and layovers, when I arrived at Green Bay Airport, it was 4:00 A.M. on the following day in Bangkok, but only 4:00 P.M. on the same day in Wisconsin.
+After arriving in Wisconsin, my internal body clock felt like it was 4:00 A.M.
+Bangkok time and I was a walking zombie.This situation is widely referred to as jet lag.
 In the past, it has taken me two to three days to reorient to the time change.

 2. Changes in Weather

-When I depart Bangkok in October, Thailand will still be in the last few weeks of the rainy season.
-The weather will still be very humid with high temperatures in the low 90s.
-Being in a temperate climate, the fall season will have already started in Wisconsin.
-Possibly experiencing a drought this summer, the weather in Wisconsin will be a lot drier and cooler with temperatures in the 60s during the day and possibly dropping into the high 30s at night.
+When I departed Bangkok in May, Thailand was just entering the rainy season.
+The weather was very humid with high temperatures in the low 90s.
+Being in a temperate climate, Wisconsin is still in the mid spring season.
+The weather in Wisconsin was a lot drier and cooler with temperatures in the 60s during the day and dropping into the high 30s at night.

 3. Clothing Change

-In anticipation of the climate change, I will be wearing a jacket after I arrive in Wisconsin.
-It will seem strange wearing a sweater, jacket, and shoes after being accustomed to short-sleeve shirts, shorts, and sandals to move about in Bangkok.
+In anticipation of the climate change, I wore a jacket after I arrived in Wisconsin.
+It seemed strange wearing a sweater, jacket, and shoes after being accustomed to short-sleeve shirts, shorts, and sandals to move about in Bangkok.